codingMustache/codingMustache/README.md

 ## Joke of the Day

-I ordered a chicken and an egg from Amazon.
-I'll let you know.
+Why do valley girls hang out in odd numbered groups?
+Because they can't even.

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. 500
+ 1. Python
- 2. 1024
+ 2. PHP
- 3. 512
+ 3. JavaScript
- 4. 1000
+ 4. C#

 <details>
   <summary>Answer</summary>
-  1000
+  JavaScript
 </details>